 The Allsop Computer lab in 131 Nielsen Hall is the main lab on the Cedar Rapids campus.
-It houses 106 PCs and 2 iMacs, two copier/printers plus two scanners, and a color printer.
-All programs needed for classes are offered on these computers, but not every computer has every program, ask at the help desk if you need a specific program so they can direct you to the right computers.
+It houses 105 PCs and 4 iMacs, two copier/printers plus two scanners, a color printer and a regular printer.
+All programs needed for classes are offered on the Allsop computer lab computers, but not every computer has every program, ask at the help desk if you need a specific program so they can direct you to the correct computers.
 No classes or labs are scheduled in the quiet study areas.
-The walk-in lab is used for student public usage for research and homework.
-Students may reserve a computer at least one day ahead by calling 398-5606 or coming to the front counter.
+The walk-in lab is meant for students doing research and homework.
 Students are required to swipe their Eagle card upon entering/exiting the computer labs.
 No food or drinks are allowed in the computer labs.
-Computer lab hours are subject to change during inclement weather.
+Computer lab hours are from Monday to Friday and are subject to change during inclement weather.
 The same policies and guidelines apply as in the computer classrooms.

 Computer Lab in Iowa City